josh-flatt/cs350/Documents/Milestone-2/Design/Architecture.md

 # Software Architecture

-These are likely more than we will implement, but it should give a good idea of what kinds of data we expect.
+These are likely more entities and attributes than we will implement, but it should give a good idea of what kinds of data we expect to see in the app.

 ## Data